suits-25/suits-25.github.io/call-for-participation.md

 As this area inherently spans multiple domains of computer science, the symposium will be the _premiere event_ to convene researchers from across the scientific community—spanning software engineering, systems, hardware, and networks—to spark new collaborations between previously disconnected fields.

-We encourage PhD students, postdocs and other young researchers to contribute, but the symposium is open to all.
+We encourage everyone, but especially PhD students, postdocs and other young researchers to contribute.
 Topics of interest include (but are not limited to):

   * energy aware programming languages and algorithms,
   * green coding and programming practice,